7 Tips for a Safer Fourth of July Fireworks Show

-Thinking about setting off fireworks for Independence Day?
-Use this advice to keep your family safe while enjoying the sights and sounds of the holiday.
+Is your town’s fireworks display canceled due to COVID-19?
+If you’re now thinking about setting off fireworks at home, use this advice to keep your family safe while enjoying the sights and sounds of the holiday.

 Summer is here and Independence Day is upon us.
 It’s a great time to celebrate with family and friends and see fireworks.